sagecodes/intro-to-sql/README.md

 SQL stands for Structured Query Language

-When we return Data from a database we call it Querying.
+When we return and search data from a database we call it Querying.

 Common SQL Databases: